nikhilaravi/hapi-authentication/README.md

   * Bell to do the OAuth authentication with the provider
   * hapi-auth-cookie to save the user’s profile information into an encrypted cookie which can be used throughout the rest of the application to determine the authentication status.

-Follow each step of the tutorial in the Tutorial Folder to build up your auth code.
+Follow each step of the folders labelled step1, step2 and step3 to build up your auth code.
 Step 3 contains the full code for authentication.

 ##Endpoints